PianoTexas International Festival & Academy

 Performers of the Teachers Program have the option to purchase the PianoTexas Media Package.
 This is a collection of each participant’s recorded performances, master classes and photos.

-At the conclusion of the Program, these Media Packages are individually uploaded.
+At the conclusion of the Program, these Media Packages will be individually uploaded and distributed.

 Accommodations and Meals

-All accommodations in TCU dormitories are conveniently located close to the School of Music.
+TCU dormitories are conveniently located close to the School of Music.
 They are fully air-conditioned, with comfortable lounges, large common kitchens, laundry rooms, and spacious bedrooms.
 Although many include a shared en-suite bathroom, most occupants will share conveniently located communal bathrooms.
-All bedrooms are equipped with linens and towels, a small refrigerator and a microwave.
-A meal plan is combined with the accommodations.
-Numerous restaurants are also situated within easy walking distance.
+Each participant will receive a set of linens consisting of a pillow, thermal blanket, pillowcase, top and bottom sheets, 1 bath towel, 2 washcloths, 1 hand towel, and a TCU laundry bag.
+All bedrooms are equipped with a small refrigerator and a microwave.

 Hyatt Place Fort Worth/TCU